 Striking off application by a company requires form Ds01 to complete and forward to the Registrar of Companies.
 Once accepted and approved.
 Subject to no queries, the company will be removed from the register at the company’s house.
 The company no longer remains dormant.

 Suppose you wish to restructure your company, but not cease to exist.
 Then a rescue option remains best.
 So to discuss the process of closing safely and in privacy.

 How to Book A Virtual Meeting while safe and private, securing date and time from either your place of work or home.
 Assures confidentiality and safety.

-Ensure when wishing to close your company, you need to understand:
+Ensure you understand when wishing to close your company:

 - Ask if my company is solvent or insolvent?

 - Do I wish to keep trading and therefore use a CVA or Company Administration?

 - If insolvent, do I want to form a Phoenix company to trade on with?

 - If I have a solvent company, have I filed a final set of accounts to ensure solvency and ability to pay everyone within a year?

 - Ensure you tell the HMRC.